-The Program provides support to PhD students through coaching sessions and students seminars, as well as hands-on team activities that the PhD students carry out together, such as mentoring Bachelor student teams in the SDG Summer School or students from the SDG Dual Master Program.
+This program provides support to PhD students through coaching sessions and seminars, as well as hands-on team activities that the PhD students carry out together, such as mentoring Bachelor student teams in the SDG Summer School or students from the SDG Dual Master Program.

-Each PhD Student is embedded part-time or full-time with an IO or NGO, where they have dedicated mentors, with the goal of strengthen the collaboration between that organization and academia.
-Through the contacts they make this way, GTI PhD Students help identify challenges that could be addressed through R&D carried out by young researchers (bachelor and master level) in the GTI education programs.
+Each PhD student is embedded part-time or full-time with an IO or NGO, where they have dedicated mentors, with the goal of strengthening the collaboration between that organization and academia.
+Through the connections they make, GTI PhD students help identify challenges that could be addressed through R&D carried out by young researchers (Bachelor and Master level) in the GTI educational programs.
 They also share these challenges via networks and platforms, so that a much wider range of academic institutions can take part in solving them.

-Each GTI PhD student develops a unique research program with an emphasis on achieving research excellence in a well-defined academic field while ensuring that results of their research on sustainable development issues can have a maximum impact on the real world, through interdisciplinary collaboration and an emphasis on social and institutional innovation.
+Each GTI PhD student develops their unique research path with the aim of achieving research excellence in a well-defined academic field while ensuring that results of their research on sustainable development issues have a maximum impact on the real world, through interdisciplinary collaboration and emphasis on social and institutional innovation.